 Papers in the Sir William Luce Publication Series are published each year within the Durham Middle East Papers series by the Institute for Middle Eastern and Islamic Studies.

-Dr Azza Ahmed’s lecture will take place on Wednesday 14 June 2023 at 12.00 in the Dowrick Suite at Trevelyan College.
-The lecture will also be live-streamed on Zoom: if you wish to attend online please email luce.fund@durham.ac.uk for the link.
 In due course this lecture will be published as a Sir William Luce Paper in the university's Middle East Papers series and made available here.

 Dr Azza M. Ahmed is an Assistant Professor in International Relations at the University of Medical Science and Technology in Khartoum.
 She teaches courses on gender and international relations, non-governmental organizations and public policy, and on social research methods.
 She is also a member of and advisor for several civil society organizations, focussing on youth and gender perspectives, and is a democratic transformation consultant for Life & Peace Institute, the EU, and various NGOs.
 She has worked for many years as a national expert on democracy, human rights, and good governance and on political parties in Sudan.

 Images from the Sudanese imperial archive have been and continue to be sites of meaning making for individuals and collectives today, whether printed on postcards, assembled in scrapbooks, or uploaded to online groups.
-This lecture will address the visual sources of the late nineteenth and early twentieth-century Sudan and consider the ways these photographs were produced for specific ends, including scientific studies, propaganda campaigns, war albums, and popular entertainment.
+This lecture addresses the visual sources of the late nineteenth and early twentieth-century Sudan and considers the ways these photographs were produced for specific ends, including scientific studies, propaganda campaigns, war albums, and popular entertainment.
 These images played an important role in the creation of a visual lexicon in the early years of photography in Sudan, and more recently, artists have reconfigured these images in contemporary works.
 This lecture demonstrates how thinking through the production and circulation of these visual sources can allow for new ways to better listen to the voices of the past.

 Sir William Luce Paper no. 21